gshmu/open.sh/README.md

 ## No.1 clbin.sh ##
 * quick upload screen shot.
-* Useful at irc channel and any message.
+* Useful at irc channel and any internet text message.

 ### Requirements ###
 * bash